-Operators starting a new entrant activity must apply to the Phase III NER within 12 months of starting normal operation following start up of the new or extended activity.
+Operators starting a new entrant activity must submit an NER application to their regulator within 12 months of starting normal operation of the new or extended activity.
 More information on applying to the Phase III NER is available on the Environment Agency: EU ETS New Entrant Reserve (NER) webpage.

 Complying with the EU ETS